a) International research stays

-Application deadlines 2025 (expected) |
+| Call for 2026: Application deadlines |

 Objective

-In addition to the overall objective of the OUH Internationalisation Fund (see the introduction of the call), the aim of category a) International research stays for clinicians and researchers including pre-graduate and PhD students is to supply financial support for researchers and clinicians who want to go on
+In addition to the overall objective of the OUH Internationalisation Fund (see the introduction of the call), the aim of category a) International research stays for clinicians and researchers including pre-graduate and PhD students is to supply financial support for researchers for an international research stay.

 Examples: